YingjianLi/YingjianLi.github.io/_pages/about_zh.md

   - /about.html
 ---

 Yingjian Li received the B.Sc., M.Sc., and Ph.D. degrees from Harbin Institute of Technology, China, in 2016, 2018, and 2023, respectively.
 Now he is a Postdoctoral Researcher in Peng Cheng laboratory, Shenzhen, China.
 His research interests include affective computing, multi-modal leaning, and cloud-device collaborative learning.
-He has published more than 20 journal (IEEE TIP, TMM, TAFFC, TCSVT, etc.) and conference (ACM-MM) papers.
-He has won the Outstanding Doctoral Dissertation Award of SZCCF, and the National Scholarship for Doctoral Students; served as a reviewer for journals such as IEEE TNNLS and a member of the program committee of top conferences such as CVPR.
+He has published more than 20 journal (IEEE TIP, TMM, TAFFC, TCSVT, etc.) and conference (ACM-MM) papers. <a href='https://scholar.google.com/citations?user=4am2MOoAAAAJ'>His Google page is here.</a>

 # 🔥 News